 This summary highlights selected information contained in greater detail elsewhere in this prospectus or incorporated by reference into this prospectus.
-This summary may not contain all of the information that you should consider before investing in the units and the common stock and warrants included in the units.
-You should carefully read the entire prospectus, including "Risk Factors" beginning on page 11 and the financial statements and related notes and other documents incorporated by reference into this prospectus, before making an investment decision.
+This summary may not contain all of the information that you should consider before investing in the common stock and the warrants.
+You should carefully read the entire prospectus, including "Risk Factors" beginning on page 14 and the financial statements and related notes and other documents incorporated by reference into this prospectus, before making an investment decision.
 As used in this prospectus, references to "we," "our," "us" and "NeuroMetrix" refer to NeuroMetrix, Inc. unless the context requires otherwise.